-Semester: 2.5 Credits Offered in Grades: 10, 11, 12
+Semester: 2.5 Credits

 Prerequisite: Supply Chain Management 2

 This is the third and final course in the Supply Chain Management CTE program at West Orange High School.
 Aligned with Rutgers Supply Chain Management program, the curriculum is Project Based and prepares students for this career college pathway.
 This course covers Production and Capacity Planning, Ethical Sourcing and Sustainability, Service Supply Chain, and Logistics Service Provider Agreement.
 At the end of the course, students are eligible for dual-credit through Rutgers University and are ready to continue their career pathway in Supply Chain Management.
 This course is credited towards the 21sts Century Life Careers/Career Technical Education credit requirement for graduation.